Anku5hk/Programmers_guide_to_Python/book.md

   3. Data structure are the coded/coding implementation of a data type i.e they are implemented a programming language's code.
 #### Some of the Data structures explained below are [list](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#list), [tuple](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#tuple), [dict](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#dict), [set](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#set), [stack](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#1-stack), [queue](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#2-queue) and [frozenset](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#3-frozenset).
 ### List
-* They are array like implementation in python.
+* By the name it may seem a LinkedList data structure but its not, they are array like implementation in python.
 They are ordered collection of sequence of items, which can be of any data type or object.
 They are Mutable(values can be changed).
 Indexing, Slicing is supported and they are iterable objects(more on this later).
 * They are preferred in most use cases.
 Where indexing, looping over some items is required lists are used.
 ```Python
 ## create list